• Skip to main content

 The perfect classic banoffee pie recipe - slice on a plate

-This classic banoffee pie avoids the pain of boiling a can of condensed milk for several hours with a quicker method that gives a fudgy, thick caramel in no time at all.
+This classic banoffee pie avoids the pain of boiling a can of sweetened condensed milk for several hours with a quicker method that gives a fudgy, thick caramel in no time at all.

 Slice of banoffee pie on a plate with a fork